devdacian/solidity-fuzzing-comparison/README.md

 ### Challenge #4 Voting NFT: (Winner TIED ALL) ###

 In `basic` configuration Foundry, Echidna & Medusa are all able to break the easier invariant but not the more difficult one.
 All Fuzzers are able to provide the user with a minimal transaction set to generate the exploit.
 Hence they are tied, there is no clear winner.
-Please note that the fuzz solvers for this challenge are not able to be publicly released at this time.

 ### Challenge #5 Token Sale: (Winner MEDUSA) ###

 In `basic` configuration Foundry & Echidna can only break the easier and more valuable invariant which leads to a Critical exploit but not the harder though less valuable invariant which leads to a High/Medium.
 However Medusa is able to almost immediately break both invariants in unguided `basic` mode, making Medusa the clear winner.

-### Challenge #6 Rarely False: (Winner NONE) ###
+### Challenge #6 Rarely False: (Winner TIED Halmos & Certora) ###

 Both Echidna & Foundry are unable to break the assertion in this stateless fuzzing challenge.
 Medusa [used](https://twitter.com/DevDacian/status/1732199452344221913) to be able to break it almost instantly but has [regressed](https://github.com/crytic/medusa/issues/305) in performance after recent changes and is now unable to break it.
-Hence there is no current winner.
+Halmos and Certora can break it so they are the winners.

-### Challenge #7 Byte Battle: (Winner TIED FOUNDRY & ECHIDNA)
+### Challenge #7 Byte Battle: (Winner TIED FOUNDRY, ECHIDNA, HALMOS, CERTORA)

 Foundry & Echidna are able to break the assertion in this stateless fuzzing challenge, but Medusa is [unable](https://github.com/crytic/medusa/issues/307) to break it.

 ### Challenge #8 Omni Protocol: (Winner MEDUSA)

 All 3 Fuzzers configured in `advanced` guided mode attempted to break 16 invariants on Beta Finance [Omni Protocol](https://github.com/beta-finance/Omni-Protocol).
 Medusa is typically able to break 2 invariants within 5 minutes (often much sooner on subsequent runs) though on the first run can take a bit longer.
 Echidna can sometimes break 1 invariant within 5 minutes and Foundry appears to never be able to break any invariants within 5 minutes.
 Hence Medusa is the clear winner.
 The fuzzers written for this challenge were [contributed](https://github.com/beta-finance/Omni-Protocol/pull/2) to Beta Finance.

+### Challenge 9->14

+Some additional solvers have been added based upon real-world findings from my private audits.